 If you’re looking for a printing company in Tampa to handle your direct mail campaigns, give us a call today.

-A Change In Marketing Mail
+A Change In Mailing Marketing

 The USPS claims within the proposal that the change would allow the USPS to track more merchandise and it would reduce the number of operational inefficiencies caused by inflexible letter- or flat-size parcels that machines can’t process.
 The Alliance of Nonprofit Mailers strongly disagrees with these listed benefits and issued a letter to the USPS that calls the proposal unlawful.
 Before Oct.
 22, the USPS is inviting comments on the proposed change.